 Permutations was listed in the Ulysses Audience Research Blog as a highlight of the 2017 Aldeburgh Festival, and the music has been reviewed by BBC Music Magazine, Gramophone Magazine, Classics Today, Planet Hugill, and Early Music Reviews.

-From the 19th - 23rd of November 2018 Permutations will be at the Royal Academy of Music in the Concert Room, as part of the Academy’s SPACED festival.
-Entrance is free, and it will be open from 2pm onwards on the Monday, and from 11:30 am - 7pm every other day of the week.
+From the 19th - 23rd of November 2018 Permutations was installed at the Royal Academy of Music in the Concert Room, as part of the Academy’s SPACED festival.
+Permutations was a centrepiece of the festival, which focused on music exploring unusual uses of sound in space.

 Permutations was presented at Dartington Festival for their 70th anniversary festival, from the 19th-24th of August 2018.
 It was installed in Studio 31, a large black theatre studio.
 It is the largest host space for Permutations so far, and the separation between the parts became more exaggerated.